aglushkov/serega/README.md

 `bundle add serega`

 ### Define serializers

 Most apps should define **base serializer** with common plugins and settings to not repeat them in each serializer.

-Children serializers will inherit everything (plugins, config, attributes) from parent.
+Serializers will inherit everything (plugins, config, attributes) from their superclasses.

 ```ruby
 class AppSerializer < Serega